Impact

 Growing number of users from a wide user base

-FSD’s data holdings consist of about 2,000 datasets and 400,000 variables.
+FSD's data holdings consist of about 2,200 datasets and 420,000 variables.
 The collection grows with about a hundred datasets annually, and datasets are accessed thousands of times using our Data Portal Aila.

-Aila has over 5,000 registered users from about 250 universities and research institutions from Finland and abroad.
+Aila has over 7,000 registered users from about 280 universities and research institutions from Finland and abroad.
 Most users are Finnish social scientists, but the user base is global and also includes researchers from medicine and health sciences to natural sciences and engineering.

-Up to 700,000 page requests are made to Aila every year.
+More than half a million page requests are made to Aila every year.
 About a fifth of data downloads take place through Aila's English user interface.

 Since December 2020, we have offered open CC BY 4.0 licensed data.
 This has both increased the number of data downloads from Aila and broadened our user base to include for example citizens, journalists, public sector actors and businesses.
+In March 2026, we adopted a CC0 licence for the public metadata of datasets.
+This change enables the metadata to be used more freely and in more versatile ways, for example in machine-readable formats and AI applications.

 Greater visibility and satisfied customers

 FSD provides wide national and international visibility to data and researchers since core metadata is made available in generic and topical data catalogues, such as Etsin (Opens in a new tab) , Finna (Opens in a new tab) , and CESSDA Data Catalogue (Opens in a new tab) .
 FSD’s Kuha2 (Opens in a new tab) is a metadata server that provides descriptive social science research metadata for harvesting via multiple protocols and a growing variety of metadata standards.
+The FSD SKG-IF API is a public OpenAPI for sharing our rich descriptive information (metadata) about the research datasets archived at FSD.

 All our key performance indicators are published in our annual reports (in Finnish).